aaw-team/fe_cookies/Documentation/User/Index.rst

 If you have the permission to do so, you can open the settings for the frontend plugin.
-It can be accessed through the link inside the "toolbar", which is located right above the content-editing area.
-If you cannot see this link, you are not allowed to edit the settings.
+It can be accessed through the link inside the "toolbar", which is located right above the content-editing area (see the **green mark** in the :ref:`picture above <section-user-backendmodule>`).
+If you cannot see the link, you are not allowed to edit the settings.

 .. figure:: ../Images/UserManual/BackendModuleSettings.png